 - They attract dedicated users.
-(Yelp averages 142 million unique monthly visitors.)
+(Yelp now has 155 million reviews.)

-- They show up in search rankings when your business or name is Googled.
+- Results show up in when your business or name is Googled.

 - They make sense for your business and industry.

 You don’t have to overdo it either.
-For most businesses, any combination of Yelp, Facebook, Google+ and an industry specific site should be more than enough.
+For most businesses, any combination of Yelp, Facebook, and an industry-specific site should be more than enough.
 Once you’ve got a short list of appropriate review sites, get those accounts set up!